Esben Storm

-Esben Storm (26 May 1950 – 28 March 2011) was a Danish Australian actor, screenwriter, television producer, television director, voice artist and songwriter.
+Esben Storm (26 May 1950– 28 March 2011) was a Danish Australian actor, screenwriter, television producer, television director, voice artist and songwriter.

 Early life

-Storm came to Australia with parents Laurits and Ane in 1958, after Laurits lost the family farm to lawyers.
-After settling in Melbourne, his father worked as a builder's labourer and built a darkroom, where Esben learned photographic processing, composition and lighting.
+Storm was raised on a farm in Denmark, by working-class parents Laurits and Ane.
+The family migrated to Australia in 1958, when Storm was eight, after Laurits lost the family farm to lawyers.
+After settling in Melbourne, his father worked as a builder's labourer and built a darkroom, where Storm learned photographic processing, composition and lighting.

+Storm met schoolfriend Haydn Keenan while studying at University High School, Melbourne, and moved to Sydney in 1970, where he worked worked with Keenan as a production assistant at the Commonwealth Film Unit (Film Australia), before going on to make films together, in what would become a long-term partnership.

+In 1969, Storm enrolled in the film course at Swinburne Technical College, studying alongside Gillian Armstrong.

 Career

-Storm was well known for his work with the Australian Children's Television Foundation, headed by Patricia Edgar, where he worked for 15 years.
-The company sold programs to 92 countries, and Storm was involved in writing, acting, editing, and directing numerous programs, including Round the Twist.
-He worked to adapt John Marsden's Tomorrow series but lost the rights to the film.